ResearchSpace Documentation

 A Knowledge Map is a visualization tool that lets you create a diagram of entities and their connections.
 Knowledge Maps can be saved as images to use in publications and presentations.
 They can also be inserted as dynamic images into Semantic Narratives.

 The Knowledge map opens in a Frame within ResearchSpace.
-Unfortunately, when you are in a Frame in ResearchSpace, you can’t use the browser’s back button to return to the previous page.
+When you are in a Frame in ResearchSpace, you can’t use the browser’s back button to return to the previous page.

 This Knowledge Map shows members of the Royal Society for the Prevention of Cruelty to Animals.